iTwin/pcf/README.md

     ...

     const model = new pcf.ModelNode(...);

-    // call a custom function, use a loader, or define whatever logics to get the data necessary to generate a dynamic schema const data: any[] = ...
+    const data: any[] = // Define any logics to get the data necessary to generate PCF construct instances

     for (const item of data) {
       // use data stored in "item" to populate the fields of DMO and/or Node const dmo: pcf.ElementDMO = ...